iayushhb/SAA-C03/README.md

 -   Cannot Be Disabled : Once enabled, versioning cannot be disabled — only suspended.
 -   Lifecycle Rules : Can be integrated with lifecycle rules so you can set rules to expire or migrate data based on their version.
 -   Supports MFA : Versioning also has MFA delete capability to provide an additional layer of security.

+_If you enable versioning before creating your bucket then all objects will have a version id._

+*If you upload new versions of objects then the bucket policy will only be applied on the new ones.*

 ## Amazon S3 Storage Classes